GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     - The output labels of the classifier **MUST** match the configured labels in the composer DAG configuration `doc-ai-processors`.
 Out of the box, the solution supports `form` and `invoice` labels.
 Any other label would cause the flow to treat the document as a generic document and will process it without extracting structured data from the document.

-    - After training the custom classifier, set the classifier ID to composer as a default argument.
-Add the following variable to your Terraform variables file and run `terraform apply` again.
+    - After training the custom classifier, add the following variable to your terraform variables file to set the classifier ID in composer as a default argument.

     ```bash
     custom_classifier_id = projects/<CLASSIFIER_PROJECT>/locations/<CLASSIFIER_LOCATION>/processors/<CLASSIFIER_ID>